Manufactured gas plants

 In addition to gas, MGPs produced a variety of byproducts, some of which were useful and marketable, such as coal tar and lampblack.
 The byproducts that could not be sold were removed for disposal or remained at the MGP site.
 With the arrival of natural gas around 1930, most of the MGP sites in PG&E’s service area were no longer needed and were closed down.
 As was common practice at the time, byproducts of the gas-making process were left buried on-site.

-In the 1980s, the United States Environmental Protection Agency conducted research that identified more than fifteen hundred former manufactured gas plants around the country.
-The research found that, in some cases, residues from these facilities may remain onsite.
+In the 1980s, the United States Environmental Protection Agency (EPA) conducted research that identified more than fifteen hundred former manufactured gas plants around the country.
+The research found that, in some cases, residues from these facilities may remain on-site.

 To date, PG&E has identified 42 MGPs we formerly owned or operated.
-As part of our commitment to environmental responsibility, PG&E works to ensure that any potential impacts to the environment from former MGPs are addressed in accordance with today’s regulatory standards.
+As part of our commitment to environmental responsibility, we are working to ensure that any potential impacts to the environment from these MGPs are addressed in accordance with today’s regulatory standards.
 When DTSC or its sister agency, the Water Board, determine that remediation activities are necessary, we work closely with the agency, County and City officials, and nearby businesses and residents to design the most effective remediation program for the site.
-Our sites are in various stages of remediation, from investigation to post remediation monitoring and project completion.
+Our sites are in various stages of remediation, from investigation to active cleanup to post remediation monitoring and project completion.

-Measures are put in place during remediation to reduce impacts related to noise, dust, and traffic on nearby homes and businesses.
-This includes air monitoring, using measures such as water and plastic tarps to control dust, installing noise barriers to reduce construction noise, monitoring vibrations and adjusting work efforts as needed, limiting work hours to certain days of the week or hours of the day and restricting the number of trucks that can drive to and from a work site during a given day.
+Measures are put in place during remediation to reduce impacts related to noise, dust, vibrations and traffic on nearby homes and businesses.
+This includes air monitoring, using measures such as water and plastic tarps to control dust, installing noise barriers to reduce construction noise, monitoring vibrations and adjusting work efforts as needed, limiting work hours to certain days of the week or hours of the day, and restricting the number of trucks that can drive to and from a work site during a given day.

-When remediation is complete, we have conducted restoration activities like planting new landscaping, repairing sidewalks or constructing new parking spaces to improve the local community and promote public safety.
+When remediation is complete, we conduct restoration activities like planting new landscaping, repairing sidewalks or constructing new parking spaces to improve the local community and promote public safety.